canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 tags: tutorial sql
 ---

 Last time, I showed you [three tips to debug your Dynamic SQL]({% post_url 2020-12-03-DebugDynamicSQL %}).
-When you find a query in the plan cache, you can trace down the store procedure that generated it.
+Next time, you find a query in the plan cache, you can trace down the store procedure that generated it.
 This time, I will show you how not to write Dynamic SQL.

 Dynamic SQL is a string with a query to execute.
-In a store procedure with optional parameters, Dynamic SQL is used to build a string with the comparisons for the parameters with value.
+In a store procedure with optional parameters, Dynamic SQL is used to build a string with the comparisons for the parameters passed with a non-default value.

 ## Without Dynamic SQL